-Below, WEL fellow and multiple James Beard Award nominee Kelly Fields recounts her path to entrepreneurship, and the crucial lessons she learned outside of culinary school.
+Below, WEL fellow and James Beard Award winner Kelly Fields recounts her path to entrepreneurship, and the crucial lessons she learned outside of culinary school.

 I got into cooking professionally when a friend’s parents, who owned a bakery, needed help.
 I stepped into that kitchen, fell in love with it, and never looked back.